brycewoodland/sleepoutside/README.md

 ## Team Collaboration

 Our team used Trello to manage tasks and collaborate on the "SleepOutside" project.
-I've given the link to the Trello Board as well as my video showcasing the website in the comment of my submission.
+I've given the link to the video showcasing what I've accomplished this semester in the comment of my submission.

 You can visit our Trello Board here: [Trello Board](https://trello.com/b/tVj9zMjR/sleep-outside)